A design learning space like no other.

 Managing teams that have only just met is a tough test of people skills.
 Co-developing the creative direction in multiple teams was also a challenge.
 But it is a reminder of just what can be achieved when everyone focuses on one brief over two whole days.

 The energy created from working with talented colleagues and motivated participants is remarkable.
 The young participants have real zest.
 Hearing their thoughts, and perspectives, creates new understanding about the state of design practice.

 "A fantastic opportunity to work alongside my peers, learn different approaches to the design process and to meet new people."

 Bob Mytton Mytton Williams

-A clear message was that university design courses vary.
-Some are excellent, and students revealed just how much they had learnt, and how much experience they had been able to gain.
-Others raised issues about unmet expectations or a lack of facilities or industry connections.
+A clear message is that university design courses vary, and university is not for everyone.
+Some courses are excellent, with students revealing just how much they learn and how much experience they get access to.
+Others raise more worrying issues about unmet expectations, limited facilities or a lack of industry connections.